antzie/Portfolio-Website/README.md

 # Portfolio-Website
-Basic Template For a Portfolio Website.
-Includes responsive navbars, links and layout.
+Template for a personal porlio page built using HTML and CSS.
+Responsive across mobile, tablet and desktop browsers Includes responsive navbars, links and layout.
 Part of Udacity's Full Stack Nanodegree.

 ## Installation.
 Clone the GitHub repository.